galaxyproject/galaxy-hub/src/gcc/hosting/index.md

 ## Ideas for improvement

 *We think GCC is already a great meeting, and that it always has been!
-Despite that, the meeting keep getting better, and that's largely due to fresh ideas from each new conference's organizers.*  An inclination to propose new ideas is welcomed.
+Despite that, the meetings keep getting better, and that's largely due to fresh ideas from each new conference's organizers.*  An inclination to propose new ideas is welcomed.

 # What about BOSC?

 [<img class="pull-left" src="/src/images/logos/gcc-bosc-2018-logo-300.png" alt="2018 Galaxy Community and BOSC  Conference (GCCBOSC 2018)" width="170" />](https://gccbosc2018.sched.com/)

-We've been trying for years to co-locate with BOSC, and we finally pulled it off in 2018.  *We are very excited to bring these two communities together and we are expecting great things from the unified event.*
+We've been trying for years to co-locate with BOSC, and we finally pulled it off in 2018.
+[GCCBOSC 2018](https://gccbosc2018.sched.com/) was an experiment and it went so well that we are planning on doing it again, every few years.
+This adds some uncertainty for anyone interested in hosting GCC because it may also involve hosting BOSC too.
+We are thinking we will co-locate every 2 or 3 years, so the next joint meeting will be in 2020 or 2021

-However, 2018 is an experiment.
-We won't know for sure if we will do this again until after GCCBOSC 2018 is done.
-This adds some uncertainty for anyone interested in hosting GCC2019 (and possibly BOSC too).
-We'll need to commit to a host before we know for sure.
-That will require some flexibility in contracts.

-*Note: We are hopeful that we will continue to meet with BOSC, and so far for 2018, it's going **really** well.*

 # When should we start talking?